 This morning, depart Kampala town Murchison falls National Park via Kachumbanyobo gate.
 Enroute visit to Ziwa Rhino Sanctuary, a three-hour drive from Kampala and about 1.5 hours from Murchison falls national park, along the Masindi – Kampala highway.
 While you track the rhinos, look out for other animals like bushbuck, leopard, Uganda kob, oribi and several other wildlife present in the ranch.

 The sanctuary has abundant bird life, including the elusive shoebill stork that can be sighted on a canoe in Lugogo wetlands.
 Retire from the Rhino tracking excursion, have lunch at Amuka lodge or Kabalega diners.
-Continue on a drive to Uganda’s biggest national park, Murchison falls national park for dinner and overnight stay at the lodge.
+Continue on a drive to Uganda’s biggest national park, Murchison falls national park for dinner and night stay at the lodge.

 Day 3: Game Drive & Boat Cruise